Architjain128/MDLGenetics/README.md

 #### Initial popualtion generation
 + Initially we were generating new population by adding a uniform noise (val/Mutation_Difference_Scale) to each gene but we observed that doing this results in gene having value 0 in chromosome remains 0 in other chromosome of initial population.
 + Later we observed that by this we have neglected one feature always which is one of our causes for high error than we tried to add some variations to that gene having value 0 by adding the some fraction of mean of that chromosome.
 + One more thing which we added is after observing many graphs and chromosomes we have find some best vectors and we tried to add them to the initial population so there will be more competition and we can get much better model.
+But giving it more and more best chromosomes in initial population resulting in constant value of error , we are not able to go downward so, we skipped giving more and more known chromosome in the initial population.
 #### Selection
 + Initially we were using simple Roulette wheel selection method for selecting the chromosomes.
 By choosing this method, there are chances that chromosome having least fitness can also be selected many times due to uniformity in selection process.
 + So to handle this situation, we decided to drop a few inndividuals having least fitness so that they are not selected to crossovered, this also have reduced our error significantly.